This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2018 - Site 8 Port Moresby Place completed - public open space remains unfinished

-2019 - Site 1 - White Point town houses completed.
+2019 - Site 1 - White Point townhouses completed.

 2019 - First events held in the Community Centre.